destrixapp/docs/docs/Commands/specifics/ban.md

 ---
 title: /ban | Commands
 description: The /ban command bans the specified player/s, with the default length being permanent.
-Other commands achievve similar yet different effects.
-Such as /temp-ban], which bans a player temporarily, or /kick, which kicks the player and allows them to rejoin after being disconnected.
+Other commands achieve similar yet different effects.
+Such as /temp-ban, which bans a player temporarily, or /kick, which kicks the player and allows them to rejoin after being disconnected.
 icon: material/block-helper
 uses_custom_cover: true
 cmd_moderation: true